Divyanshu422/Learning/React_Project/NamasteReact/Lecture4/Readme.md

 # Lecture 8: Class Based Component

 - In the about Us page, we are creating a class Component which shows the details of the user.

   - A class Based component extends React.Component
   - The class Based component has the render function which return the jsx
   - ![classBasedComponent](./src/Image/1.png)
   - Just like the functional component, we need to export the classBased component

+- Passing & consuming the `Props` into the class Based component [ 16 minutes ]
+  - props are passed -> Similar to the functional component [ see About.js file ]
+  - Props are consumed using the constructor -> see UserClass.js file.
+    - Inside the constructor of the class based component it is mandatory to use super(props) keyword